 Robots typically require a large upfront investment.
-As you research your business case for purchasing, consider all the costs, including installation and configuration.
+As you research your business case for purchasing, consider all the costs of industrial robots, including installation and configuration.
 You should also evaluate whether your robot can be easily modified if you need to alter operation in the future.

 2. Expertise can be scarce

 Industrial robots need sophisticated operation, maintenance and programming.
 While the number of people with these skills are growing, it's currently limited.
 As a result, it's important to consider the personnel investment you'll need to make to bring in that expertise or “retool” your existing staff to take on the task.

 While industrial robots may reduce some manufacturing labor costs, they do come with their own ongoing expenses, such as maintenance.
 In addition, you’ll want to consider the costs to keep your robot and any related IIoT connected devices protected from cyberthreats.

 Interested in learning more about the types of industrial robots that would benefit your manufacturing business?
 If you’re ready to explore options, contact Wipfli to request a complimentary consultation.

 Sign up to receive additional manufacturing content in your inbox, or continue reading on: